AdobeDocs/media-analytics.en/help/use-cases/media-analytics-cookbook/media-dimensions.md

 ## Media Dimensions Outside Media Tracking

 You can add media dimensions to analytics calls such as page views and custom links.
 During implementation, you must add the media context data parameters to the Analytics track calls.
-To view the full list of available context data parameters used for media, see [Audio and video parameters.](/help/implementation/variables/audio-video-parameters.md)

 To enable this feature for a specific report, re-enable the media tracking configuration from the Admin console.